 - major depression

-Most people who hear the term ‘addiction’ typically think of drug or alcohol addiction.
-According to some research, substance abuse and behavioral addictions can be connected.
+Most people who hear the term “addiction” typically think of substance use disorder involving drugs or alcohol.
+According to some research, substance use disorder and behavioral addictions can be connected.

 Alcohol use disorder, in particular, is believed to be associated with compulsive Internet use, particularly among college students.